 Employers also pay Class 1A National Insurance contributions on most taxable benefits in kind.
-Class 1A National Insurance contributions are also payable on taxable termination payments exceeding the £30,000 limit and taxable sporting testimonials exceeding the £100,000 limit.
+Class 1A National Insurance contributions are also payable on taxable termination payments exceeding the $\pounds$ 30,000 limit and taxable sporting testimonials exceeding the $\pounds$ 100,000 limit.

-The Class 1A rate is aligned with the secondary rate and is set at 13.8% for 2023/24.
+The Class 1A rate is aligned with the secondary rate and is set at 13.8% for 2024/25.

-Class 1A on benefits in kind is payable annually with payments falling due by 22 July after the end of the tax year where they are paid electronically (i.e. by 22 July 2024 for 2023/24).
+Class 1A on benefits in kind is payable annually with payments falling due by 22 July after the end of the tax year where they are paid electronically (i.e., by 22 July 2025 for 2024/25).
 Class 1A National Insurance that is due on termination payments and sporting testimonials must be reported via RTI in the pay period in which the payment is made and paid over to HMRC with the PAYE and National Insurance for that period.